giberti/ext-oauth-shim/README.md

 ### Installing

-This library requires PHP 7.0 or newer.
-The `OAuthClient` _may_ run under PHP 5.6 but it is not officially supported.
+This library requires PHP 7.0 or newer to use; tests require PHP 7.1.

 ```
 composer require giberti/ext-oauth-shim